ngs-docs/angus/analyzing_nanopore_data.rst

 Assemble the data
 ==================

 We will use the program canu to assemble the reads.
 The full data set will take several hours.
 So, we will only assemble the subset.
 Which data are better to use, 2D or a mixture of template and compliment?
-Pick one, assemble, and compare with your neighbor
+Pick one, assemble, and compare with your neighbor.
 ::
     canu \
     -p ecto_subset -d ectocooler_assembly \
     genomeSize=3.0m \
     -nanopore-raw ectocooler_subset_2D.fastq

 From the output files, you are interested in the ``ecto_subset.contigs.fasta`` file.